Hungarian verbs: van (to be)

 The verb "to be" in Hungarian is van (3rd person), lenni (infinitive).

 Use

 When the verb is used as a copula i.e. if one speaks about what someone or something is, it is omitted in the third person singular and plural of the present tense.
-The verb is required in all other tenses and persons when speaking about where or how something is, or to emphasize the existence or availability of something.
-Examples:
+The verb is required in all other tenses ("volt", "lesz") and persons ("vagyok", "vagy", "vagyunk", "vagytok"), and also when speaking about where or how something is, or to emphasize the existence or availability of something the verb is required too.
+There is a hierarchy according to which the "van" verb is omitted.